-Because I spend copious amounts of time on social media, I’m constantly coming across unique company swag ideas and creative branded swag examples.
+Because I spend copious amounts of time on social media, I’m constantly coming across unique company swag ideas and creative branded swag items.
 Most of the time, it’s when a brand runs a giveaway or posts a photo of a customer decked out in their merch.
-Whenever I see something really cool, I usually save it.
+Whenever I see really cool company swag ideas, I usually save it.

 In this post, we review 41 of the best company swag ideas found on social media.
-No junk or useless items people will just throw away – only high-quality branded swag for both employees and customers.
+No junk or useless items people will just throw away – only high-quality branded swag for employees and customers.
 Use these promotional swag ideas as inspiration for your own branded merch, gift bags, or next giveaway.
 You can also learn more about the branded product services that Centricity offers!

 See a company swag idea that you like?
 Send us a message and we’ll send you all the details (product, cost, etc.)

-The plug life is real with all this &Pizza swag.
+The plug life is real with all this &Pizza swag item.
 In general, you can’t go wrong with a quality tote and well-designed t-shirt.
 I really like how &Pizza included a fun phrase on their tote, which added an extra touch of creativity.
 You can see more examples of creativity like this by browsing some of our recent brand experience work.

 Buffer gave their fans a reason to celebrate with a chance to win a Buffer swag pack filled with all sorts of goodies (t-shirts, socks, stickers, and more).
 I think they did a great job including all of the staple swag items that people love.

 EveryDollar really took it there with this branded backpack.
 Choosing the color white was a good choice because it created a blank canvas that really made their logo pop.